jschuh/klipper-macros/README.md

 #### `SET_HEATER_SCALING`

 Sets scaling parameters for the specified heater.
 If run without any arguments any currently scaled heaters and thier scaling parameters will be listed.
+By default the scaling is cleared at the start and end of a print.

 * `HEATER` - The name of the heater to scale.
 * `BOOST` *(default: `0.0`)* - Added to a non-zero target temperature.